Emergent Universe as an interaction in the dark sector: Introduction

-The aim of this letter is two-folded.
-On one hand it is shown that, by assuming the existence of an interacting dark sector with a barotropic equation of state in the context of General Relativity, an emergent universe dynamics such as the ones considered in \cite{Muk}, \cite{Paul1} may arise.
-It should be emphasized that none of the previous emergent scenarios was obtained by taking into account a barotropic equation of state in General Relativity.
+The aim of this work is two-folded.
+On the one hand it is shown that, by assuming the existence of an interacting dark sector with a barotropic equation of state in the context of General Relativity, an emergent universe dynamics such as the ones considered in \cite{Muk}, \cite{Paul1}, \cite{Paul2} may arise.
+It should be emphasized that none of the previous emergent scenarios was obtained by taking into account a linear barotropic equation of state in General Relativity.
 This fact is one novel feature of the present work.
-On the other hand, we are considering models which differ those studied in \cite{Muk}, \cite{Paul1} since our model is described by a source equation which is of second order \cite{Luis} while those authors consider a conservation equation which is of first order.
+On the other hand, we are considering models described by a source equation which is of second order \cite{Luis} differ from those studies \cite{Muk}, \cite{Paul1} that consider a conservation equation which is of first order.
 Certain explicit solutions of this new models are reported in the text.
-In addition the explicit form of these solutions and the updated Hubble data and the severe bounds reported by the Planck mission on early dark energy are used below in order to constraint the parameters of our model.
+In addition the explicit form of these solutions, the updated Hubble data, the JLA supernovae data points and the severe bounds reported by the Planck mission on early dark energy are used below in order to constraint the parameters of our model.